San Diego State vs. Fresno State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- The combined points per game average of the two teams, 66.6, is 22.1 points above Saturday's over/under.
+- Saturday's total is 22.1 points lower than the two team's combined 66.6 points per game average.

-- The 36.6 combined points per game that these two squads have allowed this season are 7.9 fewer than the 44.5 over/under in this contest.
+- These two squads combine to allow 36.6 points per game, 7.9 fewer than this contest's over/under.

-- The Aztecs and their opponents score an average of 43.3 points per game, 1.2 fewer than Saturday's total.
+- Aztecs games have an average total of 43.3 points this season, 1.2 fewer than Saturday's over/under.

-- In 2021, games involving the Bulldogs have averaged a total of 61.2 points, 16.7 more than the set over/under in this contest.
+- The 61.2 PPG average total in Bulldogs games this season is 16.7 points more than this game's over/under.

 San Diego State Stats and Trends

-- San Diego State has five wins against the spread in seven games this season.
+- In San Diego State's seven games this season, it has five wins against the spread.

-- This season, the Aztecs have two ATS wins in four games as a favorite of 1 point or more.

-- San Diego State's games this year have hit the over on three of seven set point totals (42.9%).
+- San Diego State's games this year have hit the over three times in seven opportunities (42.9%).

-- San Diego State is 4-1 against the spread and 5-0 overall in games when it records more than 20.9 points.
+- San Diego State is 4-1 against the spread and 5-0 overall in games when it scores more than 20.9 points.

-- When San Diego State totals over 338.6 yards, the team is 2-1 against the spread and 3-0 overall.
+- In games that San Diego State picks up more than 338.6 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Aztecs have turned the ball over seven times this season, eight fewer than the Bulldogs have forced (15).

 - Find the latest spread and moneyline odds for San Diego State at SISportsbook.